shefalim/team-assignment/README.md

 The director table consists of four fields, including: director_id (PK), first_name, last_name and dob

 The relationships amongst the tables for the database are the following: A Movie is directed by one and only one director, but a director can direct one-to-many movies.

-MEGHAN RUOFF (TEST: REMOVE BEFORE SUBMITTING)
-Testing to see fi the git push works.